michaelnisi/troubled/data/posts/2018/cloudkit.md

 Comparing server change tokens, I’ve noticed that they, database change tokens at least, are updated with each request, wether data on the server changed or not.
 Probably to track time between requests on the server.

-To obtain the current user name, which is required for certain things, creating zones, for example, you can use CKFetchRecordsOperation.fetchCurrentUserRecordOperation(), `CKContainer`.fetchUserRecordID(), or simple the constant CKCurrentUserDefaultName.
+To obtain the current user name, which is required for certain things, creating zones, for example, use the global constant `CKCurrentUserDefaultName`.

 A powerful feature of CloudKit is change tracking.
 Being able to limit data transfers to just actual changes since the last request, including deletions, obviously, makes all the difference.
 Depending on your app, CloudKit request-response-cycles can be designed to be neglectably short, transferring tiny chunks of data to provide a seemless user experience.